AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly.md

   Fastly manages TCP level attacks at the cache layer.
 This strategy provides the necessary scale and context per client to deal with a SYN flood attack and its many variants, including TCP stack, resource attacks, and TLS attacks within Fastly systems.

 - Fastly also provides protection against Layer 7 attacks.
-If your store is experiencing performance issues and you suspect a Layer 7 DDoS attack, submit {{commerce-support-ticket}}.
+If your store is experiencing performance issues and you suspect a Layer 7 DDoS attack, submit an Adobe Commerce Support ticket.
 Adobe can create and apply custom rules to the Fastly service to inspect for and filter out malicious requests based on header, payload, or a combination of attributes that identify the attack traffic.
 See [Checking for DDoS attacks][] and [How to block malicious traffic] in the *Adobe Commerce Help Center*.

 <!--Link definitions-->